Werewolf Among Us: Multimodal Resources for Modeling Persuasion Behaviors in Social Deduction Games

 SVM Weights Visualization for Vote Prediction

+Weights visualization of persuasion strategies in logistic regression.
 The connection between a strategy and 0 means this strategy contributes to the prediction of 0 (i.e. the voter doesn’t vote for the candidate).
 Likewise, the connection between a strategy and 1 denotes this strategy contributes to the prediction of 1 (i.e. the voter votes for the candidate).
 The transparency of lines corresponds to the weights of logistic regression.
 A less transparent line suggests a greater weight and more impact on the output.

 BibTeX